AspieSoft/go-websocket/readme.md

   if(type === 'migrate'){
     // the client reconnected to the server, but the server failed to migrate the clients old data to the new connection
-    // client listeners should still be automatically be restored }
+    // client listeners should still automatically be restored }
 });